visgl/luma.gl/docs/api-guide/gpu/gpu-rendering.md

   device.submit();
 ```

-Depth and stencil buffers are also cleared to default values:
+Depth and stencil buffers should normally also be cleared to default values:

 ```typescript
   const renderPass = device.beginRenderPass({